-The industry committee system was created to ensure that the organization’s advocacy efforts adequately reflect stakeholder and member interests.
-Committees meet on a monthly or quarterly basis and access is limited to eligible WTCNO members and investors.
-The industry committees of the WTCNO are comprised of executives and experts from the public and private sector.
+Did you know the World Trade Center New Orleans committee by industry was created to ensure that the organization’s advocacy efforts adequately reflect stakeholder and member interests.
+Committees meet on a monthly or quarterly basis and access is limited to eligible World Trade Center New Orleans members and investors.
+The industry committees of the World Trade Center New Orleans are comprised of executives and experts from the public and private sector.
 Committee members provide advice and expertise on specific areas and issues pertinent to Louisiana industries.
 Committee discussions are shaped by current challenges, threats, opportunities, and trends affecting Louisiana’s industry sectors.

 If you’re interested in joining or initiating an industry committee, please contact: